-'scanf' itself accepts several numerical specifications but gnuplot requires all inputs to be double-precision floating-point variables, so "%lf" is essentially the only permissible specifier.
-The format string must contain at least one such input specifier and no more than seven of them. 'scanf' expects to see white space - a blank, tab ("\t"), newline ("\n"), or formfeed ("\f") - between numbers; anything else in the input stream must be explicitly skipped.
+'scanf' accepts several numerical specifications but gnuplot requires all inputs to be double-precision floating-point variables, so "%lf" is essentially the only permissible specifier.
+A format string given by the user must contain at least one such input specifier, and no more than seven of them. 'scanf' expects to see white space - a blank, tab ("\t"), newline ("\n"), or formfeed ("\f") - between numbers; anything else in the input stream must be explicitly skipped.